Particular/docs.particular.net/nservicebus/messaging/delayed-delivery.md

 ## How it works

-Some transports support delayed message delivery natively and don't require using persistence.
-NServiceBus provides this feature for those that don't offer native support for delayed message delivery, i.e. for MSMQ and SQL Server transports.
-Using NServiceBus implementation requires using persistence.
-To read more about NServiceBus built-in delayed message store refer to the [Timeout Manager page](/nservicebus/messaging/timeout-manager.md).
+NServiceBus provides delayed deliver feature for transports that don't have native support for delayed message delivery, i.e. for MSMQ and SQL Server transports.
+Transports that support delayed message delivery natively don't require persistence.
+To learn more about NServiceBus delayed message store refer to the [Timeout Manager](/nservicebus/messaging/timeout-manager.md) article.